FESTIVE FITNESS PASS AVAILABLE FROM 1ST DECEMBER

 improve our sustainability.

-In the past 12 months Tees Active has reduced their gas consumption by 16%
+In the past 12 months Tees Active has reduced water usage by 5.86% across all of our venues

 Economy